Home

 When to Go

-The main whale watching season runs from April to October, with June through August offering the longest days, calmest seas, and highest variety of species.
-However, winter whale watching is growing in popularity, particularly in Husavik and Akureyri, where humpbacks remain through the darker months and tours sometimes coincide with northern lights displays.
+Main season runs from April to October, with June through August offering the longest days, calmest seas, and highest variety of species.

 Seals

 Two species of seal breed in Iceland: the harbour seal and the grey seal.
 Harbour seals are the more common of the two, with an estimated population of around 12,000 animals.
-They are found all around the coast but are most concentrated in the north and west.
 Grey seals are larger and less numerous, with a population of roughly 6,000, and tend to favour more exposed rocky coastlines.

 Where to See Seals